odan/slim4-skeleton/docs/domain.md

 ## Data Transfer Objects (DTO)

 A DTO contains only pure **data**.
-There is no business or domain specific logic, only simple validation logic.
+There is no business or domain specific logic.
 There is also no database access within a DTO.
 A service fetches data from a repository and  the repository (or the service) fills the DTO with data.
 A DTO can be used to transfer data inside or outside the domain.

 **Example:**